dreamcatcher-tech/network/Inbox/2024-01-01 1235 maybe noschema means just git.md

 such a [[2023-12-14 0954 the point of a GPU chain|gpu chain]] could end the struggle to get turing complete and formally verified public blockchain software running, where all we need to achieve is the public consensused execution of any given LLM on commodity hardware using staking to validate the results like a form of insurance.
 It could also make blockchain accessible to many people, and end all the fuzz that is used to scam people.
 Promising your own personal LLM running on blockchain, who wouldn't want to take part in such a system ?

-These insurance pools can be used to guarantee speed of execution and reproducibility of the answer.
+These insurance pools can be used to guarantee speed of execution and reproducibility of the answer, like what Smax was saying last week.

 Such a chain would mean that all humans could readily understand smart contracts, and they would run a heck of a lot safer.
 This seems a very raisable thing, too, and if we pair this with NFTs to produce individual components of the task, and keep them vibrant once we start running, this could be the path towards the end chain.

-Rolling up from approots would be like submodules, and the commits could be used to
+Rolling up from approots would be like submodules, and the commits could be used to indicate an intelligbile summary of the changes.

-Because git is ipld compatible, then we would use ipld under the hood
+Because git is ipld compatible, then we would use ipld under the hood, and so we could run executable things if we built up our sandboxing ability.

 All code is a file first, which then executes potentially other static files.

 We'd make sort of an operating system that was entirely based on git with unlimited size and runnable in parallel with tens of thousands of processors available to each user.
+So this is an AI operating system that is cloud native with a blockchain substrate.
+Its not just writing the apps, its doing the actual execution of them.

+So you could have all your company files as just plain `.md` files on the filesystem, which makes them about as future proof as you could get.

+They already tuned this datastructure heavily, for many of the goals that we have.
+They will keep tuning it as well.
+LLMs understand the concept of git very well, so should be able to drive it well by analogy.